Email Sending Task

 Set Addresses

-You can use a process variable or expression to provide the address, or specify it directly.
-Several addresses are possible and can be set in the editor:
+To is for primary recipient addresses.
+You can use a process variable or expression to define the address, or input it directly.
+Multiple addresses are allowed.

-From is a sender’s address, so it can be only one.
-Because of that, the address editor isn’t used.
-You can place here a direct value or expression as well.
+From is a sender’s address, so it allows only one entry.
+You can use either a direct value or an expression to set this field.

 Asynchronous Sending

-Providing an attachment name is optional.
-If the name is not specified, it will be taken from the file content.
-In case of byte[] as a file content, the default attachment_<incremental_part> naming will be used.
+Specifying an attachment name is optional.
+If a name is not provided, it will default to the name derived from the file content.
+When using byte[] for the file content, the default naming convention will be attachment_<incremental_part>.